Green fluorescent protein: Structure

 GFP has a beta barrel structure consisting of eleven β-strands with a pleated sheet arrangement, with an alpha helix containing the covalently bonded chromophore 4-(p-hydroxybenzylidene)imidazolidin-5-one (HBI) running through the center.
 Five shorter alpha helices form caps on the ends of the structure.
 The beta barrel structure is a nearly perfect cylinder, 42Å long and 24Å in diameter (some studies have reported a diameter of 30Å), creating what is referred to as a "β-can" formation, which is unique to the GFP-like family.
 HBI, the spontaneously modified form of the tripeptide Ser65–Tyr66–Gly67, is nonfluorescent in the absence of the properly folded GFP scaffold and exists mainly in the un-ionized phenol form in wtGFP.
 Inward-facing sidechains of the barrel induce specific cyclization reactions in Ser65–Tyr66–Gly67 that induce ionization of HBI to the phenolate form and chromophore formation.
 This process of post-translational modification is referred to as maturation.
 The hydrogen-bonding network and electron-stacking interactions with these sidechains influence the color, intensity and photostability of GFP and its numerous derivatives.
 The tightly packed nature of the barrel excludes solvent molecules, protecting the chromophore fluorescence from quenching by water.
 In addition to the auto-cyclization of the Ser65-Tyr66-Gly67, a 1,2-dehydrogenation reaction occurs at the Tyr66 residue.
 Besides the three residues that form the chromophore, residues such as Gln94, Arg96, His148, Thr203, and Glu222 all act as stabilizers.
 The residues of Gln94, Arg96, and His148 are able to stabilize by delocalizing the chromophore charge.
 Arg96 is the most important stabilizing residue due to the fact that it prompts the necessary structural realignments that are necessary from the HBI ring to occur.
 Any mutation to the Arg96 residue would result in a decrease in the development rate of the chromophore because proper electrostatic and steric interactions would be lost.
 Tyr66 is the recipient of hydrogen bonds and does not ionize in order to produce favorable electrostatics.

+Blue fluorescent protein (BFP) is the blue variant of green fluorescent protein (GFP).
+BFP has a very similar structure to GFP.
+In the BFP structure, two substitution mutations in the amino acid sequence change its fluorescence from green to blue.
+The first mutation occurs inside the chromophore of GFP at position 66 which changes a tyrosine to a histidine.
+The other mutation in BFP is on the tyrosine at position 145 which mutates to phenylalanine.
+The autocatalytic cyclization and oxidation of the serine, tyrosine, and glycine form the GFP chromophore.
+These three residues at positions 65-67 make up the green fluorescent chromophore.
+When the tyrosine in the chromophore is substituted by a histidine, it changes the folding structure of the protein and emission spectra.
+The T145F mutation is also added to increase the stability of the protein and well as intensify the fluorescence.
+These mutations are what change GFP to BFP.